naccib/pathfinding-py/README.md

 # pathfinding-py

-A high-performance pathfinding library implemented in Rust with Python bindings.
+A zero-copy, high-performance pathfinding library implemented in Rust with Python bindings.
 This project provides efficient algorithms for finding optimal paths through 2D heatmaps and temporal volumes (3D sequences of images).

 The pathfinding algorithms are implemented in the `pathfinding` crate.
 We abstract their use over images and volumes in the `image_pathfinding` crate.
 This crate is then exposed to Python via the `pathfinding_py` crate.